easegress-io/easegress/doc/cookbook/load_balancer.md

   - [References](#references)
     - [Traffic Adaptor: Change Something of Two-Way Traffic](#traffic-adaptor-change-something-of-two-way-traffic-1)

 The reverse proxy is the common middleware that is accessed by clients, forwards them to backend servers.
-Reverse proxy is a very core role played by Easegress.
+The reverse proxy is a very core role played by Easegress.

 ## Why Use Easegress as Reverse Proxy